How to Make Running Feel Easier

 These 5 Tips Will Make Running Feel Easier, We Promise

-If you're ready to become a runner in 2015, lacing up those sneaks the first few times can feel so hard.
+Lacing up those sneaks the first few times can feel so hard.
 Your muscles ache, your lungs burn, it's hard to breathe, and all you can think about is stopping.
-Don't give up on your New Year's resolution!
+Don't give up!
 Here are five techniques to incorporate every week to help running feel like a breeze instead of a chore.

 Pencil It In